ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>you owe it to yourself to live a life that’s yours</blockquote>

-<h3>4. i did well today, i wish you saw - <a href="https://medium.com/@cherylkoo/i-did-well-today-i-wish-you-saw-d4edab2bb25b" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. yes yes yes, i do like you. - <a href="https://medium.com/@cherylkoo/yes-yes-yes-i-do-like-you-37640c764a1a" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `cher`**

-<blockquote>As I walked out of the badminton court with a giddy feeling that I’ve successfully smashed and won the game against my family, I halted for…</blockquote>
+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

 <h3>5.
-How Food Became My Mom’s Unexpected Love Language - <a href="https://medium.com/rooted-publication/how-food-became-my-moms-unexpected-love-language-68fdc0a33ba8" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Running and Gardening Lifted the Veil Of Grief - <a href="https://medium.com/runners-life/how-running-and-gardening-lifted-the-veil-of-grief-a505167e859e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rooted`**
+✍️ **posted by `Runner's Life`**

-<blockquote>From going to bed hungry to a full table</blockquote>
+<blockquote>I met her in the first grade.
+Ms. Thrift’s class to be exact.
+She was taller than me by several inches and she had a big voice that…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Top 3 Most Common Animations You Can Use in Your Jetpack Compose Project - <a href="https://medium.com/proandroiddev/top-3-most-common-animations-you-can-use-in-your-jetpack-compose-project-9bb92f5311a2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Composition Locals in Jetpack Compose: A Beginner-to-Advanced Guide - <a href="https://medium.com/proandroiddev/composition-locals-in-jetpack-compose-a-beginner-to-advanced-guide-e6a812ca7620" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

-<blockquote>Enhance Your App’s User Experience with These Simple and Effective Animation Techniques in Jetpack Compose</blockquote>
+<blockquote>Did you ever need to pass data through multiple layers of composable functions without adding parameters everywhere?
+Meet…</blockquote>

 <h3>2.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>